Supreme Court Rejects Hawaii B&B That Refused To Rent To Lesbian Couple

 Back in 2007, Diane Cervilli and Taeko Bufford traveled to Hawaii believing they would be staying at Young’s Aloha Bed & Breakfast.
 However, when they arrived, Young refused to rent to them, citing her Christian beliefs.
 Specifically, according to Hawaii News Now, she later told investigators that she believed homosexuality is “detestable” and “defiled the land.”

-In 2011, the couple sued, claiming that Young’s actions violated Hawaii’s public accommodations law, which according to Q Voice News, prohibits establishments that provide lodging to transient guests from discriminating on the basis of sexual orientation, race, color, ancestry, religion, disability and sex —including gender identity or expression.
+In 2011, the couple sued, claiming that Young’s actions violated Hawaii’s public accommodations law, which according to Q Voice News, prohibits establishments that provide lodging to transient guests from discriminating on the basis of sexual orientation, race, color, ancestry, religion, disability, and sex —including gender identity or expression.

 Lambda Legal Senior Attorney Peter Renn, who is representing the women, said that freedom of religion should not be used as a weapon against protected minorities.